Humacyte, Inc. (HUMA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with losses related to Humacyte, Inc. ("Humacyte" or the "Company") (NASDAQ: HUMA ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Humacyte, Inc. ("Humacyte" or the "Company") (NASDAQ: HUMA ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HUMACYTE, INC. (HUMA), CLICK
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HUMACYTE, INC. (HUMA), CONTACT THE LAW OFFICES OF HOWARD G. SMITH

-BEFORE JANUARY 17, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+BEFORE JANUARY 17, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?